limentum/limentum.github.io/_vestige/a-reflection-of-a-reflection.md

 <div class="center">
 <p><b><i>Vestige   5 miles</i></b></p>
 </div>
 Around the highway bend, the sign was placed before, I could finally see the lake in the distance.
-Half of it was surrounded by mountains, and the other half was slightly hilly and somewhat forested.
-I kind of forgot how much I loved the scenery around here, it gives off the same energy you'd find at a folk concert in the seventies, in a way.
+Half of it was surrounded by mountains, and the other half was slightly hilly and forested.
+I forgot how much I loved the scenery around here, it gives off the same feeling you'd expect at a folk concert in the seventies, in a way.
 The water in the lake is almost entirely clear and reflecting the bright sun directly into my eyes.
 Great, especially considering the road is right next to the lake with 'guard rails' that are probably on the brink of collapse.
 I lean over and nudge Liam with my elbow, he opens his eyes slowly.
 He stretches his arms, because of what I assume would be an uncomfortable sleeping position.

 "Are we almost there?" he asks, mid-yawn.